 - Urge President Biden to act swiftly to protect at-risk Afghans.

-- Donate gift cards (Kroger, Food Lion, Walmart, Amazon) and rideshare credits (Uber/Lyft).
+- Donate gift cards (Kroger, Food Lion, Walmart, Amazon).
 Gift cards give families who have lost everything agency to purchase the things that would make them feel most at home in our community; the clothes they like to wear, their favorite foods, etc. This small gesture goes a long way to helping restore people's dignity and sense of self-worth.
 We recommend these stores because they are accessible to our families by bus or online.
-Gift cards can be mailed to our offices or dropped off at the Charlottesville office, Mondays, 11am-3pm; Tuesdays, 1-3pm; Wednesdays 1-3pm; and the Richmond office, Mondays-Fridays, 1-5pm.
+Gift cards can be mailed or dropped off, Monday-Friday 9am-5pm:

 - Two men resettled under the Special Immigrant Visa (SIV) program to support Afghan allies discuss their fears for those left behind.